Neahtid/neahtid.github.io/index.md

       </div>
       <div class="col-12 col-md-6 infoblock">
         <h2>Carefully Designed and Engineered for you.</h2>
-        <p>We carefully design and build wireless charging solutions and technologies to keep  electrical devices used in different industries like mining, medical devices, electric cars, smarthome, among other charged all the time.
-Our purpose is summarized in these principles and values:</p>
+        <p>We carefully design and build wireless charging solutions, products and technologies to keep electrical devices used in different industries like mining, medical devices, electric cars, smarthome, among other charged all the time.
+Our values and purpose are:</p>
         <p class="plist"><i class="fa fa-leaf"></i>Harmless for People and Environment</p>
         <p class="plist"><i class="fa fa-battery-full"></i>Good Charging Experience</p>
         <p class="plist"><i class="far fa-clock"></i>Improved distance and charging speed</p>